kronda/kronda/wordpress/wp-content/plugins/redirection/readme.txt

 == Changelog ==

+= 2.3.14 =
+* Remove error_log statements
+* Fix incorrect table name when exporting 404 errors, props to brazenest/synchronos-t

+= 2.3.13 =
+* Split admin and front-end code out to streamline the loading a bit
+* Fix bad groups link when viewing redirects in a group, props to Patrick Fabre
+* Improved plugin activation/deactivation and cleanup
+* Improved log clearing

 = 2.3.12 =
 * Persian translation by Danial Hatami
-* Fix saving a redirection by login status, referrer, and user agent
+* Fix saving a redirection with login status, referrer, and user agent
 * Fix problem where deleting your last group would cause Redirection to only show an error
 * Add limits to referrer and destination in the logs
 * Redirect title now shows in the main list again.
 The field is hidden when editing until toggled
 * Fix 'bad nonce' error, props to Jonathan Harrell
+* Remove old WP code

 = 2.3.11 =
 * Fix log cleanup options